simongregory/tool-shed/README.md

 ### as-asset-dector

+Under development.
 This script scans all ActionScript classes and CSS files in a project to identify assets, such as png files, that are in the project source tree but are no longer referenced by the application.

 ## Install